LiJiahao-Alex/www24-rebuttal/reviewer3.md

 We are very sorry for not introduce the above content in order to accommodate the page limit of the paper.
 We immediately supplemented the paper according to your suggestions and guidance.

-# 5. No test set for anomalies?
+# 5. "No test set for anomalies"?
 We are very sorry that we may have caused misunderstanding.
 We have not conveyed the information of "no test set for anomalies".
 We searched "no test set for anomalies" in the original paper and did not find such a statement either.
 The only similar quote in paper we find is in Section VI (388 line).
 >"there is no test set evaluation feedback during trainining"